IMG_0416

 IMG_0416.MOV (June 24, 2015) - 26 views

 I honestly didn’t know anything about potash!
 Turns out that it is a mineral with large amount of potassium, which is helpful as a plant fertilizer.
 With Canada producing the largest reserves in the world, the vast majority of Canadian potash is found in Saskatchewan.
-I wonder if the family in the video lives in Canada.
-Or, this is just another school project that teaches you random facts… I miss those!
+I wonder if this family lives in Canada.
+Or, if this is just another school project of useless facts… I miss those!

 IMG_0416 (Feb 8, 2011) - 114 views

-What’s genuinely heartwarming is the shared laughter between the man, the camerawoman, and a motherly figure leaving Dunkin’.
-The camerawoman calls her “Myra” at the end, suggesting they all know each other.
-This mix of community at franchised restaurant, and the remark about having “nothing better to do” perfectly captures the heartbeat of American suburbia.
+What’s genuinely heartwarming is the shared laughter between the man, the camerawoman, and the motherly figure leaving Dunkin’.
+The camerawoman calls her “Myra”, suggesting they all know each other.
+We have nothing better to do, so we’re snorting powdered sugar captures an essence of suburban America that I’m sure many of us can relate to.